pnp/sp-dev-fx-webparts/samples/react-image-gallery/README.md

 ## Minimal Path to Awesome

-- Clone this repository
+* Clone this repository (or [download this solution as a .ZIP file](https://pnp.github.io/download-partial/?url=https://github.com/pnp/sp-dev-fx-webparts/tree/main/samples/react-image-gallery) then unzip it)
+* From your command line, change your current directory to the directory containing this sample (`react-image-gallery`, located under `samples`)
-- in the command line run:
+* in the command line run:
-  - `npm install`
+  * `npm install`
-  - `gulp serve`
+  * `gulp serve`

-- Create a Departments Term set with associated child terms, for example, HR, Information Services, Sales, Marketing
+* Create a Departments Term set with associated child terms, for example, HR, Information Services, Sales, Marketing
-- Create an Image Library and add some sample images
+* Create an Image Library and add some sample images
-- Tag each image with Department Metadata Column
+* Tag each image with Department Metadata Column
-- Also fill in Title field for each image, this is require for typed search functionality
+* Also fill in Title field for each image, this is require for typed search functionality

+> This sample can also be opened with [VS Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview).
+Visit <https://aka.ms/spfx-devcontainer> for further instructions.

 ## Features

 Here are the main features for this application

-- Taxonomy-based filtering
+* Taxonomy-based filtering
-- Typed Search
+* Typed Search
-- Right-side popup panel
+* Right-side popup panel
-- Server-side pagination using REST API
+* Server-side pagination using REST API

 ## Help